 Embracing SMART goals for communication is crucial when it comes to building stronger relationships within a team.
 It is also vital for conflict resolution.
 These goals, based on learned techniques such as emotional intelligence and active listening, can positively influence digital and political communication, thereby making a significant difference in the overall performance and cohesiveness of a team.

-Communication doesn’t solely depend on verbal exchanges.
+It’s important to remember that communication doesn’t depend solely on verbal exchanges.
 It needs a strategic approach, a SMART approach.
 With a comprehensive communication plan template that incorporates SMART goals, even the most ambitious professional goals aren’t out of reach.

 What’s Next?